 Introduced in Europe, CSAs allow consumers to buy directly from farmers.
-In many respects it’s a quaint and sensible system that has taken on more significance in this time of the coronavirus when control over what you eat and where you get it is so important.
+In many respects it’s a quaint and sensible system that has taken on more significance during the coronavirus when control over what you eat and where you get it is so important.

 “Community supported agriculture in these upside-down times is more like agriculture supporting community,” said Walt Gajewski, Farmington’s market manager.
 “This is just another way that farmers markets are naturally relevant.”